rrdelaney/reason-scripts/README.md

 ## Features

+### Reason Entrypoint

+The entry point to the app is `src/index.re`.
+From the start your new app will be based on Reason, but can seamlessly interop with existing JS files and projects!

 ### Automatic Compilation of Reason files

-Any Reason file will be automatically converted to a JS file.
+Any Reason file will be automatically compiled to a JS file.
 For example, a file called `math_fns.re` can be required by a JS file:

 ```js